 Very little water released by the District is wasted during the irrigation season.
 Most tailwater, which runs off fields, is eventually returned to the conveyance system and reused downstream.
-Construction of Inian Valley Dam enabled the District to manage flood waters thereby reducing some of the flood risk and using the water to improve Yolo County's ground water.
+Construction of Indian Valley Dam enabled the District to manage flood waters thereby reducing some of the flood risk and using the water to improve Yolo County's ground water.
 Now, it is stored and released for beneficial use in Lake and Yolo Counties, including recreation and the environment.
-In addition to easing flood woes on Cache Creek, the reservoir has also increased reliability of water flow for what is naturally a dry creek during summers.
+In addition to easing flood flows on Cache Creek, the reservoir has also increased reliability of water flow for what is naturally a dry creek during summers.
 The increased flow of water has been a boon to the natural environment and recreationalists.
-The Districe also maintains a number of sites specifically dedicated to preservation of the natural environment in the Cache Creek watershed.
-These areas, in addition to Indian Lake Reservoir now provide critical habitat for area species.
+The District also maintains a number of sites specifically dedicated to preservation of the natural environment in the Cache Creek watershed.
+These areas, in addition to Indian Valley Reservoir now provide critical habitat for area species.

 While Yolo County is fortunate to have an healthy water supply, it continues to be a "water deficient" area with increasing water demands to address urban growth and restoration of habitat, while at the same time, maintaining a viable farm economy.
-Husbanding the groundwater basins/acquifers through groundwater recharge projects and conservation of existing supplies are only part of the answer.
+Husbanding the groundwater basins/aquifers through groundwater recharge projects and conservation of existing supplies are only part of the answer.
 Technology and improved water management will also be part of the District's future investments.